Women Speaking at Meeting

 1. Prepared Board Committees

 Board committees should be active in between full Board meetings.
-The Committee work involves working on projects and preparing recommendations for Board action.
+Committees should be working on their projects and preparing recommendations for Board action.

 2. Set Meeting Goals with Your Board Chair